keshakaneria/Deploy-People-Counter-App-at-the-Edge/WRITEUP.md

 The process behind converting custom layers involves depends on frameowrks we use either it is tensorflow,caffee or kaldi.
 We can find it here: https://docs.openvinotoolkit.org/2019_R3/_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer.html

+The example model is fed to the Model Optimizer that loads the model with the special parser, built on top of caffe.proto file.
+In case of failure, Model Optimizer asks you to prepare the parser that can read the model.
+Model Optimizer extracts the attributes of all layers.
+In particular, it goes through the list of layers and attempts to find the appropriate extractor.
+In order of priority, Model Optimizer checks if the layer is registered as:

+  - CustomLayersMapping.xml
+  - Model Optimizer extension
+  - Standard Model Optimizer layer

+Custom layers are important to use because:
+  - If your layer output shape depends on dynamic parameters, input data or previous layers parameters, calculation of output shape of the layer via model used can be incorrect.
+In this case, you need to patch it on your own.
+  - If the calculation of output shape of the layer fails inside the framework, Model Optimizer is unable to produce any correct Intermediate Representation and you also need to investigate the issue in the implementation of layers and patch it.
+  - You are not able to produce Intermediate Representation on any machine that does not have model installed.
+If you want to use Model Optimizer on multiple machines, your topology contains Custom Layers and you use CustomLayersMapping.xml to fallback on it, you need to configure on each new machine.

 Some of the potential reasons for handling custom layers is to optimize our pre-trained models and convert them to a intermediate representation(IR) without a lot of loss of accuracy and shrink and speed up the Performance so that desired output is resulted.

+You have two options for TensorFlow* models with custom layers as I have tried 3 models below:

+  - Register those layers as extensions to the Model Optimizer.
+In this case, the Model Optimizer generates a valid and optimized Intermediate Representation.
+  - If you have sub-graphs that should not be expressed with the analogous sub-graph in the Intermediate Representation, but another sub-graph should appear in the model, the Model Optimizer provides such an option.
+This feature is helpful for many TensorFlow models.

 There are majorly two custom layer extensions required-
 - Custom Layer Extractor